TimPushkin/KeypointDetectAndroid/lib/src/main/cpp/README.md

 Files in `examples` directory demonstrate how to use this project for depth estimation.
 Specify `-DBUILD_EXAMPLES=ON` to build them.

-- `detection_exmaple.cpp` accepts one CLI arguments: path to the image, then calculates keypoints and assosiated descriptors with three algorithms and prints them separately to `stdout`.
+- `detection_exmaple.cpp` accepts path to the image as a CLI argument, calculates keypoints and associated descriptors with three algorithms, and prints them separately to `stdout`